nicm42/100-days-of-code-v2/log 2.md

 **Day 61: 17th February 2021**
 I started on The Newport Group website.
 Although most of the time I spent on it was sorting out Parcel and PostCSS.
 And in th end I'm not sure why it worked.
 I looked up HTML templates and it sounds complicated, whereas React sounds easier.
 And a good way to practise the simplest bits of React, just putting stuff on the page without state or props or hooks.
 So I watched a couple of short videos introducing React and talking about JSX to remind me about those.

+**Day 62: 18th February 2021**
+Did some more CSSing on The Newport Group website.
+Although I kept spending time trying to work out why Parcel wasn't updating - it turns out it's because there's an error in the CSS.
+It's hard to work out where it is when it just doesn't do anything.
+For now I'm just doing the simple CSS and will sort out the flashy bits and dark mode once I've got one page done.
+And then work out how I'm going to do the other pages.